cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 ReadMe-en.txt ....
 This brief instruction (English).
 ReadMe-de.txt ....
 This brief instruction (German).

 md5sum.txt .......
 File which contains the MD5 hash values of all files
                    within the CrypTool package.
 sha1sum.txt ......
 SHA-1 hash values of all these files.

 CrypTool.exe .....
-The executable program.
-aestool.exe ......
+The executable e-learning program (English and German). aestool.exe ......
 A program which encrypts files into
                    self-extracting programs.
 To decrypt the files,
                    the correct password must be entered.
 CrypTool-en.chm ..
 HTML help archive containing the CrypTool online help
                    system in English.
 CrypTool-de.chm ..
-The German version of CrypTool-en.chm.
+The German version of "CrypTool-en.chm".

 EC-Param.ini .....
 Initialisation file for public key procedures
                    based on elliptic curves.
 secude.dll .......
 Library of cryptographic functions provided by
-                   Secude Ltd.
+                   Secude IT Security GmbH.
 ticket ...........
 License for the Secude library. libxml2.dll ......
 Is used by the secude.dll. secidea.dll ......
 Is used by the secude.dll for IDEA encryption.